Continuing Education Activity

-Goblet cell carcinomas are a ubiquitous entity of appendiceal malignancies in that they share the diagnostic features of both appendiceal adenocarcinoma and neuroendocrine tumors.
-A comprehensive peritoneal evaluation with further peritoneal cancer index score (PCIS) documentation should be undertaken.
-Patients with a non-metastatic and an equal or higher than 2 cm size will benefit from a right hemicolectomy.
+Goblet cell carcinomas are ubiquitous in appendiceal malignancies, sharing the diagnostic features of both appendiceal adenocarcinoma and neuroendocrine tumors.
+A comprehensive peritoneal evaluation with further peritoneal cancer index score documentation should be undertaken.

 Non-Hodgkin lymphomas (NHL), and its subtypes, including mucosa-associated lymphoid tissue (MALT) lymphomas, might initially present with acute appendicitis.
-The surgical management in this extremely uncommon appendiceal malignancy is limited to a simple appendectomy.
-However, a comprehensive systemic evaluation to exclude any potential metastatic site should be included.
+The surgical management of this extremely uncommon appendiceal malignancy is limited to a simple appendectomy.
+However, a comprehensive systemic evaluation should be included to exclude any potential metastatic site.

-Adenocarcinoma of the appendix, a rare appendiceal neoplasm with three various histopathological subtypes, is most commonly present with acute appendicitis.
+Adenocarcinoma of the appendix, a rare appendiceal neoplasm with three histopathological subtypes, most commonly presents with acute appendicitis.
 The standard treatment is performing a right hemicolectomy, irrespective of the tumor size and or the involvement of the lymph node basin.

 Mucocele and Mucinous Neoplasm

-According to the observational series, the long-term prognosis for women who undergo appendectomy during pregnancy is generally good.
+The long-term prognosis for pregnant patients undergoing appendectomy is generally good.
 Preexisting morbidities, not the surgery itself, are the greater risk factors for postoperative adverse obstetric events.
-A higher rate of fetal loss with the laparoscopic approach in comparison with open appendectomy is predicted.
+Maternal morbidity and mortality following appendectomy are low and comparable to nonpregnant patients.

-Any suspected case of appendicitis in pregnancy requires an obstetrician consultation to rule out obstetric and gynecological causes of pain as well as to establish the well-being of the fetus before and after anesthesia.
+Any suspected case of acute appendicitis in pregnancy requires an obstetrical consultation to rule out obstetric and gynecological causes of pain as well as to establish the well-being of the fetus before, during, and after anesthesia.